After million dollar donation, YSU School of Nursing gets new name

-YOUNGSTOWN, Ohio (WKBN) – The World Health Organization has declared 2020 as the year of the nurse.
+YOUNGSTOWN, Ohio (WYTV) – The World Health Organization has declared 2020 as the year of the nurse.

 Youngstown State University has 430 students studying nursing and over 4,000 alumni.